Is A Homemade Weed Killer A Better Choice Than Roundup?

 In addition to the potential danger inherent in glyphosate, the surfactants or wetting agents added to it to boost its effectiveness amplify its adverse effects.
 One of the most dangerous is polyethoxylated tallow amine (POEA). [source]

-The purpose of POEA in a formulation is to help the chemicals in the formula penetrate the surface of plants and interact with the plant’s cells to ultimately kill them.
+POEA in a formulation aims to help the formula’s chemicals penetrate the plant’s surface and interact with the plant’s cells to ultimately kill them.

 This “inert” ingredient is included in many different types of herbicides.
-It also carries the potential to “help” these chemicals penetrate human cells deeply and cause more damage.
-For this reason, this ingredient is suspected as being linked to a vast array of chronic health conditions.
+It also can potentially “help” these chemicals penetrate human cells deeply and cause more damage.
+For this reason, this ingredient is suspected of being linked to a vast array of chronic health conditions.

-A study conducted by Gilles-Eric Seralini at the University of Caen in France found that this ingredient could cause severe damage to umbilical cord, placental and embryonic cells in humans. [source]
+A study by Gilles-Eric Seralini at the University of Caen in France found that this ingredient could cause severe damage to the umbilical cord and placental and embryonic cells in humans. [source]

 The research team found that the residual levels of this ingredient commonly found on crops such as corn and soybeans or in lawn and garden settings were ample to cause reproductive problems.